-Finding the Proper Put Options to Buy
+Finding the Right Put Option to Buy

 - Duration of time you plan on being in the trade.

-Length of a Move You Expect From the Market
+Length of Move

 To maximize your leverage and control your risk, you should have an idea of what type of move you expect from the commodity or futures market.
-The more conservative approach is usually to buy in the money options.
-A more aggressive approach is to buy multiple contracts of out of the money options.
-Your returns will increase with multiple contracts of out of the money options if the market makes a large move lower.
+The more conservative approach is usually to buy in-the-money options.
+A more aggressive approach is to buy multiple contracts of out-of-the-money options.
+Your returns will increase with multiple contracts of out-of-the-money options if the market makes a large move lower.
 It is also riskier as you have a greater chance of losing the entire option premium if the market doesn’t move.